A tale of two poppies

 A long history of medicinal value

-The flowers of the field poppy have long been used as an anodyne for soothing mild aches and pains (e.g. toothache, earache and sore throat), a mild sedative/relaxant, an expectorant for treating catarrh and coughs, as a digestive, and even for reducing the appearance of wrinkles and in lipstick!
-Traditionally, two methods of preparation have been employed: fresh petals used to prepare a syrup, and dried petals added to water to make an infusion.
-Moreover, chemical extracts from the petals of P. rhoeas have recently been tested for potential in the prevention of skin cancer (Ennamany et al., 2013).
+The flowers of the field poppy have long been used as a painkiller for soothing mild aches and pains (e.g. toothache, earache and sore throat), a mild sedative/relaxant, an expectorant for treating catarrh and coughs, as a digestive, and even for reducing the appearance of wrinkles and in lipstick.

 ‘Milk of the poppy’ was prescribed liberally for centuries for virtually any ill.
 Although evidence has been found to suggest its use since prehistory, the ancient Greeks gave rise to the more familiar name for the poppy’s sap (Gr. opion).